Native Americans and Ukrainians in a Parallel World

 Photo: CC BY-SA 2.0 Deed via Flickr.
 Image has been cropped.

 “The relationship was good.
-I never encountered any prejudice from the Ukrainians in our neighbourhood, therefore, I didn’t find that they were ever racist.
+I never encountered any prejudice from the Ukrainians in our neighbourhood; therefore, I didn’t find that they were ever racist.
 The Ukrainians must have known what it was like to be viewed as less intelligent than people of other races.
 They upheld our nation’s dignity and exhibited compassion.
 On the other hand, if I visited St. Paul, I recall that the French were prejudiced and held a strong dislike for Native Americans”.

-Upon finding out about the Russian invasion of Ukraine, Dr Whiskeyjack was instantly filled with worry for the people of Ukraine.
+Upon learning of the Russian invasion of Ukraine, Dr Whiskeyjack expressed concern for the people of Ukraine.
 He said several First Nations communities in the area are holding sweat lodge ceremonies* for Ukraine, and he has been praying for those who are in the line of fire.
-“I am already familiar with the feeling of being mistreated, and this war feels like colonialism all over again, someone who is attempting to subjugate you and your nation.
-From a humanitarian standpoint, I see it as another Holocaust”.
+“As someone already familiar with mistreatment, this war represents another attempt at the subjugation of a people and their nation.
+From a humanitarian standpoint, I see it as another Holocaust.”

 Source: Adapted from Cultural Survivals.
 Read the full article.